LonelyPrincess/reactnd-project-myreads/README.md

 ## Project description

-This application will allow the user to keep track of their own personal library.
-It will include a list of the books that are already in their possession or those in their wishlist.
+The aim of this application is to allow the user to keep track of their own personal library.
+It includes a list of the books that are already in their possession or those in their wishlist.
 Each of these books will be grouped in three _shelves_ depending on their status:

 * Currently reading
 * Want to read